 1 Clove Garlic (Minced)

 1 Tbsp Olive Oil

 1/2 Tbsp of Fresh Mint and Dill (chopped)

 De-seed the cucumber and grate into a paper towel.
 Once grated, squeeze the excess water out.
 You should have a heaping tablespoon of cucumber pulp.

 Combine the cucumber with the rest of the tzatziki ingredients in a blender or food processor (you can also just mix with a fork in a bowl!)
 Pulse until you get a slightly chunky consistency.
 You don’t want to make it completely smooth (unless you do, but personally I like having little chunks of feta!)
 Set aside in the refrigerator.

 Bring a pot of oil to 375 degrees.

 While your oil is heating up, let's prepare the chick'n.
 If you are making 1 BIG sandwich, combine the 2 filets together by mashing them until they form 1 big patty.

 Prepare your dredging station.
 Combine the plant milk and apple cider vinegar in one bowl, let it sit for 5-10 minutes to form the buttermilk, if it's not thick enough to stick to chick'n, add some more vinegar.
+You can also add a tablespoon or so of Tapatio.
 Combine the flour, cornstarch, baking powder and shawarma seasoning in another bowl.